mongock/flamingock-docs/site/v1/what-is-flamingock/what-is-flamingock.md

 - **Broad Applicability**: Move beyond NoSQL databases.
 Flamingock supports any system, database, or configuration, offering unmatched flexibility for various architectures and technologies.

 - **Cloud-Native Convenience**: Leverage Flamingock's cloud offering for a fully managed solution.
-Focus on building your application while Flamingock handles operational data management.
+Focus on building your application while Flamingock handles audited change data management.

 - **Built-In Auditing and Rollback**: Gain full control over changes with built-in auditing capabilities and rollback mechanisms, ensuring consistency across deployments.

-- **No-Code and Code-Based Options**: Define changes in a way that suits your workflow.
+- **Low-Code and Code-Based Options**: Define changes in a way that suits your workflow.
 Whether you prefer traditional code-based methods or intuitive no-code templates, Flamingock adapts to your needs.

-- **High Performance for Distributed Environments**: With features like distributed locking and parallel synchronized execution, Flamingock is designed to handle the complexities of distributed deployments, ensuring consistent and efficient updates.
+- **Optimised for Distributed Environments**: With features like distributed locking and parallel synchronized execution, Flamingock is designed to handle the complexities of distributed deployments, ensuring consistent and efficient updates.

 - **Future-Ready with GraalVM Support**: Compile Java applications into native executables for improved performance, making Flamingock a future-proof choice for modern applications.